seahsky/joho-erp/docs/CLERK_SETUP_GUIDE.md

 ## Overview

-This guide explains how to configure Clerk to support Role-Based Access Control (RBAC) in the Jimmy's Beef ERP system.
+This guide explains how to configure Clerk to support Role-Based Access Control (RBAC) in the Joho Foods ERP system.

 ## Initial Setup